FlashLight13/DockerGodot/README.md

 Instead of having a docker file for every image, this repo focuses on automatic support of every published godot version.
 It contains a CircleCI pipeline that crawls all existing versions and incrementally uploads images to the DockerHub.
 Each image uses the same Docker file located in images/godot.dockerfile.

 # Supported versions
-Provides all the versions starting with the Godot 3.
+Provides stable releases starting with the Godot 3.
 A list of available images is available here: https://hub.docker.com/r/flashlight13/godot/tags

 # Getting Started